Babber/KivyMD-TimePicker-with-24h-support/README.md

 <br>

 ## How to make use of it with [Buildozer](https://github.com/kivy/buildozer) or [python-for-android](https://github.com/kivy/python-for-android/)?

+The patch in the recipe is also based on the same version of the KivyMD master branch as `timepicker.py`, see above.
+To apply this recipe, follow the steps below:

 * If you don't have it yet, create a directory in your project folder for your own recipes (e.g. `myRecipes`) and download the `kivymd` folder into it.
 * You also have to amend your `buildozer.spec` file in three ways: